 IMPORTANT!
 Do not use gasoline, diesel fuel, or thinners for cleaning.
 Harsh chemicals can damage the machine finish.

 IMPORTANT!
 Do not direct the spray from a pressure washer onto the following components:

 - The product identification plate.

 - · Bearings.

-- Electrical components, including the emergency stop button and electrical cables.
+- Electrical components, including the emergency stop button, electrical cables, and electronic control unit.

 A pressure washer can damage these components.